Patios in Spain - An architectural approach for travelers

 Cordoba: the most beautiful patios in Spain

 Patios become the living room of the house.
 The place to rest, to share with the family and receive and entertain visitors.
-And especially during the la Fiesta de los Patios they became an extension of the urban space, as everybody can go in, absorb their beauty and meet new people.
-Social acts like concerts of readings are organized inside them, for everybody to join.
+And especially during one of our favorite festivals: la Fiesta de los Patios they became an extension of the urban space, as everybody can go in, absorb their beauty and meet new people.
+Social acts like concerts or readings are organized inside them, for everybody to join.
 This festival is a wonderful way to see the patios in Spain on an up-close and personal level!

 Examples of Cordoba Patios, the first four are private patios and the last two (bottom right and center) are Palacio de Viana, open year round.
 Cordoba is a great place to visit the patios in Spain!